Eduardo Amaral Haddad

 Area of expertise: Regional Economics, Development Economics.

 Eduardo A. Haddad is Senior Fellow at the Policy Center for the New South, previously known as OCP Policy Center, who focuses on Regional Economics and Development Economics and Full Professor and Chairman of the Department of Economics at the University of Sao Paulo, Brazil, where he also directs the Regional and Urban Economics Lab (NEREUS).
-He also holds a position as Affiliate Research Professor at the Regional Economics Applications Laboratory – REAL – at the University of Illinois at Urbana-Champaign, USA.
+He is the President Elect of the Regional Science Association International (RSAI) and holds a position as Affiliate Research Professor at the Regional Economics Applications Laboratory – REAL – at the University of Illinois at Urbana-Champaign, USA.

 Professor Haddad received his B.A. in Economics from the Federal University of Minas Gerais, Brazil, in 1993 and his Ph.D. in Economics from the University of Illinois at Urban-Champaign in 1997.
 In 1998 he held a post-doctoral position at the University of Oxford.
 He has served as the president of the Brazilian Regional Science Association (2008-2010), and as the first president of the Regional Science Association of the Americas (2008-2010).
 He was the Director of Research of the Institute of Economic Research Foundation – FIPE – from 2005 to 2013.
 He has spent the period January 2014 to June 2015 on sabbatical as a visitor at the Department of Economics (International Economics Section) at Princeton University, and at the Edward J. Bloustein School of Public Policy and Planning at Rutgers University.